Carlos Akapo

-Carlos Akapo Martínez (born 12 March 1993) is a professional footballer who plays as a right-back for Campeonato Brasileiro Série B club Amazonas.
+Carlos Akapo Martínez (born 12 March 1993) is a professional footballer who plays as a right-back for Malaysia Super League club Johor Darul Ta'zim.
 Born in Spain, he represents Equatorial Guinea at international level.

 Club career

 Akapo was born in Elche, Province of Alicante, to an Equatoguinean father and a Spanish mother.
-He played youth football with four clubs, including Hércules and Elche, and finished his development also in the Valencian Community with Huracán.
+He played youth football for four clubs, including Hércules and Elche, and finished his development also in the Valencian Community at Huracán.
 He made his senior debut with the latter on 22 January 2012, in a 2–1 home loss against Mallorca B.

 On 11 July 2013, Akapo signed a two-year contract with Segunda División side Numancia.
 His first game as a professional took place on 25 August, as he started in a 4–2 home win over Real Jaén.

 On 6 August 2014, Akapo joined Valencia and was assigned to the reserves in the third tier.
 After two seasons of relative playing time, he returned to division two after agreeing to a three-year deal at Huesca on 14 June 2016.

 Akapo was regularly used in the following campaigns, and contributed 20 appearances in 2017–18 as the club achieved a first-ever promotion to La Liga.
-He made his debut in the competition on 25 September 2018, replacing Luisinho in a 3–0 defeat at Atlético Madrid.
+He made his debut in the competition on 25 September 2018, coming on as a substitute for Luisinho in a 3–0 defeat at Atlético Madrid.

 On 20 June 2019, after suffering immediate relegation, Akapo signed a three-year contract with Cádiz of the second division, as a free agent.
 He featured sparingly in his first season at the Estadio Ramón de Carranza, in a promotion as runners-up.

 Akapo scored his first goal in the Spanish top tier – also his first as a senior – on 21 May 2021, his team's second in the 2–2 away draw against Levante.
 On 5 August 2022, he joined Major League Soccer side San Jose Earthquakes on a one-and-a-half-year deal.

 On 14 February 2025, Akapo moved to the Campeonato Brasileiro Série B with Amazonas.
+In August 2026, the 33-year-old joined Malaysia Super League's Johor Darul Ta'zim.